 The Civil Police operate under the authority of the Ministry of Internal Affairs.
-The captains regent control the gendarmerie and National Guard (military corps) when they are performing duties related to public order and security.
-The Ministry of Foreign Affairs exercises control over such administrative functions as personnel and equipment, and the court exercises control over the gendarmerie when it acts as judicial police.
-The Military Congress enforces military discipline.
+The captains regent control the Gendarmerie (national police force) and National Guard (military) when they are performing duties related to public order and security.
+The Ministry of Foreign Affairs exercises control over such administrative functions as personnel and equipment, and the courts exercise control over the Gendarmerie when it acts as judicial police.
+The Military Congress enforces the military code of conduct.

-Civilian authorities maintained effective control over the Civil Police, the gendarmerie, and the National Guard, and the government has effective mechanisms to investigate and punish abuse and corruption.
-The commissioner of the law investigated and prosecuted criminal activity in the country, including any killings by security forces.
+Civilian authorities maintained effective control over the Civil Police, the Gendarmerie, and the National Guard, and the government has effective mechanisms to investigate and punish abuse and corruption.
+The commissioner of the law investigated and prosecuted criminal activity in the country.
 There were no reports of impunity involving the security forces.